Rabbitybunny/KerasNN/README.md

 # Keras Neural Network on MNIST Fashion Data
-These are python3 code more or less following _Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems 2nd Edition_ from Aurélien Géron.
+These are python3 code more or less following the first reference.

 210410: loss: 0.4219 - accuracy: 0.8789, (pg321)<br/>
 &ensp;&ensp; Uses RandomizedSearchCV to randomly search for the best parameters for the model